9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ### A more interesting parser

-Let\'s focus now on writing a parser that does something meaningful.
+Let's focus now on writing a parser that does something meaningful.
-We\'re not going to get too ambitious yet: all we want to do is parse a single byte.
+We're not going to get too ambitious yet: all we want to do is parse a single byte.

 :::: captioned-content